What is Venetian glass?

 What is Roman glass jewelry?

 It is believed that people in the Roman Empire relied on glass more than any other ancient civilization.
 Archeological digs in Israel have unearthed remnants of glass used by the Romans – pieces which are beautiful due to exposure to the elements over the past centuries.
 A fragment of glass that may have once served as a jug or vase might today be used as part of a necklace, in a bracelet, or as earrings.
 Roman glass tends to be aqua and iridescent in color, having been transformed by centuries of sun, wind, rain, and earth.
-Such beautiful glass, coming from the Holy Land, is sought after not only because of its gorgeous look, but also because of its historical significance.
+Such beautiful glass, coming from Israel, is sought after not only because of its gorgeous look, but also because of its historical significance.
 Because archeologists rarely unearth large amounts of the same glass, most fragments used for jewelry tend to offer very uniquely individual pieces.

 What is sea glass jewelry?